heyday/silverstripe-xhprof/README.md

 ##Requirements

 You will require [xhprof](http://pecl.php.net/package/xhprof) installed in php to use `heyday-xhprof`.
-In order to create call graphs you will also need GraphViz.
+In order to create call graphs through the `xhprof gui` you will also need [Graphviz](http://www.graphviz.org/).

 ##Installation